-Grade 9 1 year 1 credit Algebra Honors is designed for students with strong skills in mathematics who plan to enroll in upper level math courses later in their high school career.
+Algebra Honors is designed for students with strong skills in mathematics who plan to enroll in upper level math courses later in their high school career.
 This class will provide more challenging and in-depth study of the topics covered in Algebra R; it will also provide a solid base in preparation for the required state assessments.
 Students will take the Algebra regents in June.
-Prerequisite: An average of A or higher in Math 8 is required.
+Prerequisite: An average of A or higher in Math 8 and teacher recommendation is required.
+Recommendation: A T184+ is highly recommended for this course.